Men's Health · Natural Performance · Ancient Wisdom

 Take Mondia whitei — known locally as Isirigun.
 A peer-reviewed study published on PubMed found that its root extract significantly increased nitric oxide synthase activity and NO/cGMP levels in erectile tissue.
 That's the exact same biological pathway that Viagra was engineered to target — except this plant does it without synthetic chemistry, and without the side effects.

-The pattern is consistent: African herbalists had identified, through centuries of practice, the exact botanical compounds that modern science now confirms as biologically active in male sexual function.
+The pattern is consistent: African herbalists identified, through centuries of practice, the exact botanical compounds that modern science now confirms as biologically active in male sexual function.
 They just didn't have PubMed to cite.

 Mondia whitei (Isirigun)